andreasawenlof/do-u-know-hans/assets/docs/README.md

 ## Features
-The page consist of an Home Page, Name Page, Game Page, Score Page and 404 page.
+The page consist of an Home Page, Name Page, Game Page, Score Page, 404 and 500 page.

 The whole site is responsive and works well for all kind of different devices.